 - au, aw, all, wa-caught, claw, ball, swab

-We also learn that diphthongs tend to follow placement trends.
-The /ü/ sound is usually spelled with oo and ou in the middle of a word and ew is usually at the end of a word.
-Likewise, we find the /oi/ sound is usually spelled with oi at the beginning or middle of a word and oy at the end of a syllable or word.
-Also, /ow/ sound is usually spelled with ou at the beginning or middle of a word and ow in the middle or end of a word, and finally, the /â/ sound is usually spelled with au at the beginning or middle of a word and the aw can come at the beginning, middle or end of a word.
+In addition, we also learn that diphthongs tend to follow placement trends.
+The /ü/ sound is usually spelled with oo and ou in the middle of a word whereas ew is usually at the end of a word.
+Likewise, we find the /oi/ sound is usually spelled with oi at the beginning or middle of a word while oy is at the end of a syllable or word.
+Also, /ow/ sound is usually spelled with ou at the beginning or middle of a word and ow in the middle or end of a word.
+Finally, the /â/ sound is usually spelled with au at the beginning or middle of a word while the aw can come at the beginning, middle or end of a word.

 Remember that the sort is a key part of the word study process.
 On day 1, you must use direct instruction to explain, model, and practice the sort.
 Make sure that your students can read all of the words chosen for the sort and that they know the meanings of the words.
 Once the sort is understood, you can choose from other sorting options such as: